About the degree programme

 Career paths

-The philosophy courses you study during your programme will give you the analytical and critical-thinking skills that are valued by employers.
+The philosophy courses you study during your programme will give you analytical and critical-thinking skills valued by employers.

 Graduates have gone on to work in: